 We then analysed the upper block as the system.
 The only horizontal force being exerted on it is the static frictional one being exerted on it by the lower block.
 That force points to the right and "drags" the block along with the lower one.
-We called that force f and showed that:

-f' = ma

-Here the acceleration is just the result found above.
+We called that force f and showed that: f' = ma Here the acceleration is just the result found above.
 Now you will analyse the system of the lower block alone.
 In a naive analysis where one is, for example, unaware of Newton's 3rd Law, one might write down a Free Body Diagram of the horizontal forces acting on the block as shown.

-Part A (7 Points)

-Show that this Free Body Diagram gives the wrong value of the acceleration.

-Part B (8 Points)

-Now draw the correct Free Body Diagram and solve for the acceleration.
+Part A (7 Points) Show that this Free Body Diagram gives the wrong value of the acceleration Part B (8 Points) Now draw the correct Free Body Diagram and solve for the acceleration.
 Compare the result to the acceleration given above: if they are the same then your answer is correct.

+Table

+Problem 2 (10 Points)

 A Flash animation based on the Air Track Experiment in the labs is available via the button to the right.

-If you are reading this in hardcopy, the URL is: http://faraday.physics.utoronto.ca/PVB/Harrison/Flash/ClassMechanics/AirTrack/AirTrack.html

-Part A (10 Points)

-Verify that the total momentum is conserved for all 6 possible collisions.

-Part B (10 Points)

-Leibniz, a contemporary and rival of Newton, analysed collisions in terms of the vis viva, literally the living force.
-It is equal to the mass times the instantaneous speed squared: mv^2 .
+If you are reading this in hardcopy, the URL is: http://faraday.physics.utoronto.ca/PVB/Harrison/Flash/ClassMechanics/AirTrack/AirTrack.html Part A (5 Points) Verify that the total momentum is conserved for all 6 possible collisions.
+Part B (5 Points) Leibniz, a contemporary and rival of Newton, analysed collisions in terms of the vis viva, literally the living force.
+It is equal to the mass times the instantaneous speed squared: mv2.
 Some of the air track collisions conserve the total vis viva and some do not.
 Determine which.

-In class we discussed the ballistocardiogram.
+Problem 3 (15 Points) In class we discussed the ballistocardiogram.
 When the heart beats it expels a mass m of blood into the aorta with speed v, and the body and platform move in the opposite direction with speed V. The blood velocity can be determined independently by observing the Doppler shift of ultrasound; the Doppler effect will be studied in the next quarter of PHY138.

-Assume that v is 50.0 cm/s in one trial.
+In one trial v is 50.0 cm/s.
 The mass of the subject plus the platform is 54.0 kg.
-The platform moves 6 x 10^{-5} m in 0.160 s after one heartbeat.

-Calculate the mass m of blood that leaves the heart.

-Knight Chapter 8 Problem 48.
+The platform moves 6 x 10-5 m in 0.160 s after one heartbeat.
+Part A (13 Points) Calculate the mass m of blood that leaves the heart.
+Assume that the mass of the blood is negligible compared to the mass of the person.
+Part B (2 Points) From your answer to Part A, is the assumption that you were asked to make reasonable?
+What other assumptions have you made in solving this problem?
+Problem 4 (10 Points) This question is from a recent Medical College Admission Test (MCAT) which many of you will be taking at some time in the future.
+On the MCAT it is in multiple choice format.
+A projectile with a mass of 0.2 kg and a horizontal speed of 2.0 m/s hits a recycle bin (which is free to move), then rebounds at 1.0 m/s back along the same path.
+What is the magnitude of the horizontal momentum the bin receives?
+Problem 5 (25 Points) Knight Chapter 8 Problem 48.

-Knight Chapter 9 Problem 72.
+Problem 6 (25 Points) Knight Chapter 9 Problem 72.
 Assume, reasonably, that as the chair slides across the floor the force of friction on it is constant and equal to 39 N.